-Involves chemically separating and analyzing for the different components of the food product, including PH, additives, preservatives, colours, contaminants, and so on.
+Involves chemically separating and analyzing the different components of the food product, including PH, additives, preservatives, colors, contaminants, and so on.

 This is the most basic method of testing, which involves using the human senses: sight, taste, touch, sound, and smell.

 An analysis of value and the nutritional content in foods and food products.
 It provides information for nutrition labeling on food packaging that manufacturers are required to include to comply with the labeling regulations of destination countries.
 Therefore, manufacturers and importers/exporters should be fully aware of the applicable laws and regulations of a country before offering their foods for distribution there.

 The study of the microorganisms that inhabit or contaminate food help manufacturers assess the safety of raw materials, components, ingredients, and final products, thus guaranteeing the safety of food products.
 Testing for spoilage organisms and pathogens may be used to examine and prevent food poisoning outbreaks caused by food products and ingredients.
 This is important, as the whole supply chain may be contaminated in the process of food production.

 Food Allergen Testing

 Food allergens are proteins that can appear in large quantities and often remain in food processing.
 The requirement is to find the target allergen in the ingredients and finished products.
 The allergens that must be tested for in food products include gluten in grains, peanuts, eggs, nuts, milk, and soybeans.